vijinho/stormyglass/README.md

         -t,  --test                   Run in test mode, using co-ordinates for Skagen, Denmark from stormyglass.ini file by default.
         -o,  --offline                Do not go-online when performing tasks (only use local files for url resolution for example)
-        -e,  --echo                   (Optional) Echo/output the result to stdout if successful --cities                 List known cities with id, names and geolocation co-ordinates then exit.
+        -e,  --echo                   (Optional) Echo/output the result to stdout if successful --average                Return the average of the combined results from across the various sources.
+             --cities                 List known cities with id, names and geolocation co-ordinates then exit.
         -r,  --refresh                (Optional) Force cache-refresh
         -k,  --key={api key}          (Required) Stormglass API key (loaded from stormyglass.ini if not set)'